-The Corona crisis took a massive hit into the careers of a lot of comedians.
+The Corona crisis took a massive dip in the careers of many comedians.
 But not for Andrew Schulz.
-He had built up his online presence over the last years, but this year his career took off.
+He had built up his online presence over the last few years, but this year his career took off.

 His YouTube show SCHULZ has 3-5 minute long comedy sets about a specific topic and are hilarious.
 They were so successful that Netflix gave him a comedy special Schulz Saves America: Pandemics, Predators, Protests & Presidents .
 N

 But the archive of his comedy is gigantic.
-There are hundreds of videos on his YouTube channel.
-Clips from Standups like Views from a Cis or Inside Jokes where he meets other comedians to work on their most offensive jokes and try to squeeze out some fun.
+Hundreds of videos are on his YouTube channel.
+Clips from Standups like Views from a Cis or Inside Jokes where he meets other comedians to work on their offensive jokes and try to squeeze out fun.
 He even did a TED talk: Can Comedy Be Funny Anymore?.